Self-Serve Customer Portal

 User Testing

-I carried out usability testing with enterprise customers, capturing insights that shaped iteration cycles and validated the MVP’s ability to reduce complexity and support self-service
+Carried out usability testing with enterprise customers, capturing insights that shaped iteration cycles and validated the MVP’s ability to reduce complexity and support self-service

-Participants – Customer & Staff
+- 16 Participants: Customer & Staff

-Weeks of Interviews
+- 2 Weeks of Interview

-Studies
+- 2 Studies

 Design